serz999/sequelize-typescript-migration/README.md

-# @viiinzzz/sequelize-typescript-migration
+# @mmRoshani/sequelize-typescript-migration

-Temporary fork for my own purpose
+#### Idea: founded the best changes at each 27th fork from the main repository and merge them together.

+- use it from npm.com by the name of `sequelize-typescript-migration-lts`

-Thanks kimjbstar and mricharz for the awesome lib.
+Thanks kimjbstar, mricharz, syon-development, viinzzz and lou2013  for the awesome lib.

 # @wuerdevoll/sequelize-typescript-migration